safe-global/safe-docs/safe-core-sdk/protocol-kit/README.md

 console.log(`Deposit Transaction: https://goerli.etherscan.io/tx/${tx.hash}`)
 ```

-## Making a Transaction from a Safe
+## Making a transaction from a Safe

-Owner 1 will sign and propose a transaction to send 0.005 ETH out of the Safe.
-Then, owner 2 will add their own proposal and execute the transaction since it meets the 2 of 3 thresholds.
+The first signer will sign and propose a transaction to send 0.005 ETH out of the Safe.
+Then, the second signer will add their own proposal and execute the transaction since it meets the 2 of 3 thresholds.

 At a high level, making a transaction from the Safe requires the following steps: